-There’s been a lot of research findings about obesity lately, but this seems to be the weirdest yet.
-As reported in the August 2005 ASM News (from the American Society of Microbiology) and the January 2005 International Journal of Obesity, some think that you can get fat by catching the fat flu.
+There’s been a lot of research findings about obesity in the past few decades, but this seems to be the weirdest yet: As reported in the August 2005 ASM News (from the American Society of Microbiology) and the January 2005 International Journal of Obesity, some think that you can get fat by catching the fat flu.

 Among the heavier group, roughly one-third had been exposed to the virus, whereas only one-tenth of the skinny folk had.
 Those who had the antibodies were an average of 50 pounds heavier than those that did not.
 Coincidence?
 Three related viruses were found not to differ, on average, between the husky and not.